 One of the common changes that happens in puberty is young people start to get spots, blackheads and pimples.
 This is really difficult for them as it comes at a time when they are often more self conscious about their appearance.
 It is because of hormonal changes, not because of dirty skin.
 However, keeping skin clean will help.
 There is more information on acne *here*.

 There are many products available to buy to help with skin problems.
 The best place to get advice at first on what will help your child is your local pharmacist.
 Find your nearest pharmacy *here*.

 It is common to see a real change in body shape.
 In early puberty you may worry your child is putting on weight.
 Girls especially see an increase in their body fat.

 If your child is active and eats a wide range of healthy foods it usually settles as they grow taller.

-If your child is inactive, or does not eat healthily, this can make it harder for your child to keep at a healthy weight.
+If your child is inactive, or does not eat healthily, this can make it harder for them to keep at a healthy weight.
 This may be a good time for the whole family to think about being more active, and introducing more healthy foods.
-Look at our healthy lifestyles information for ideas on making the change together.
+Look at this healthy lifestyles information for ideas on making the change together.